 The monastery was founded in 1970 and lives at the foot of an ancient volcano.
 Every structure on the 376 acres is built entirely out of hand-carved stones from India.
 Just outside the temple itself sits a 16 ton Black granite Nandi Bull who worships the Hindu deity, Shiva.
 Morning prayers are in the temple from 9am to 10:30.
 No pictures in the temple allowed.

-Visitors are welcome to enter the temple and join the morning communal worship (don’t be deterred by the sign at the gate), or wander about until 10:30 at which point it’s open to anyone who wants to spend time in there so that later their significant other can say, “I never thought the day would come I’d see you meditating in a Hawaiian Hindu temple!”
+Visitors are welcome to enter the temple and join the morning communal worship (don’t be deterred by the sign at the gate), or wander about until 10:30 at which point it’s open to anyone who wants to spend time in there so that later their significant other can say, “I never thought the day would come I’d see you meditating in a Hawaiian Hindu temple with the being zen techniques!”

 If you’re hovering around the age of forty and you’re looking at Wailua Falls, you’ll probably start humming the theme from Fantasy Island and hearing a little French man screaming “Da plane!” inside your head.
 These are indeed the falls used in the opening sequence of the show, and if you didn’t know it before you got here, don’t worry.
 Everyone mentions it.